0xboz/blog/_posts/2019-07-15-understand-and-model-cryptocurrencies-volatility-using-garch-variants.md

 I had a difficult time to understand GARCH and its variants.
 In this post, I am going to show you what I have come across while learning and experimenting on this topic.
 If you are well-versed in this area, please do keep reading and point out the mistakes in this piece.
 Hopefully, it will help someone in the future.

 We are going to use BTCUSD as an example for the rest of this article.
 Feel free to try the following techniques on other cryptocurrencies pairs.
-Shoot me a message ([Patreon](https://www.patreon.com/0xboz), [Discord](https://discord.gg/jchMcc2) or [Twitter](https://twitter.com/0xboz)) and let me know what you have found.
+Shoot me a message on [Patreon](https://www.patreon.com/0xboz), [Discord](https://discord.gg/jchMcc2) or [Twitter](https://twitter.com/0xboz) and let me know what you have found.

 ## Data